paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Add an Item

 If you have an item that has not been on a list, use `Add` to correct that oversight.
-It will pull an entry from the recycle bin if there is one.
+Add uses the recycle bin.

 ```c#
 var node = fences.Add(newFence).Add(anotherFence);